 If you have questions, feel free to contact the Engineering Graduation Convocation Coordinator at:

 You must declare your intent to graduate with The Grainger College of Engineering.
 This is normally done at the same time you register for your final semester of classes through the student registration system.
 If you do not complete this step, your name will not appear on the pending degree list, you will not receive information regarding the Graduation Ceremonies, and the date of your degree award and diploma could be delayed.

-- If you are a Bachelor of Science student and you have not declared your intent to graduate by the tenth day of class of the semester you plan to graduate, you must contact the Engineering Undergraduate Programs Office at email@example.com or 217-333-2280.
+- If you are a Bachelor of Science student and you have not declared your intent to graduate by the tenth day of class of the semester you plan to graduate, you may request a Late Addition To the Undergraduate Engineering Degree List.
+If you have questions about applying to graduate, please contact the Engineering Undergraduate Programs Office firstname.lastname@example.org?or 217-333-2280.

 - Beginning this year, if you are part of a 5-year BS/MS or MENG program, you will only be able to participate in a convocation/commencement ceremony if you have completed the program entirely.
 You would walk as an MS graduate.
 If you are part of a 5-year program and are finishing your BS portion this semester, you cannot walk until your MS is completed.
 A joint degree program is a campus approved program in which a student concurrently pursues two specifically identified degrees, and those degrees are conferred simultaneously.
 For graduate students this is a combination of a graduate degree with one of the following: another graduate degree, an undergraduate degree or a professional degree.

 - If you are a graduate student, please contact your department.

 December Convocation Registration

 for August & December 2021 Graduates

 You are eligible to participate in The Grainger College of Engineering Convocation Ceremony if you graduated in August 2021 or expect to finish your degree requirements in¯December 2021.